 Free things to do in Venice

 Venice is expensive in headline form, but some of its best experiences cost very little.
-The city’s shape, light, canal edges, and neighborhood transitions do a lot of the work if you are willing to walk intelligently.
+The city’s shape, light, canal edges, bridges, campos and neighborhood transitions do a lot of the work if you are willing to walk intelligently.

 Walk from Rialto into San Polo early in the day before the city becomes congested.